rmaranga/rmaranga/README.md

 <!--
 **rmaranga/rmaranga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## about myself
+Originally from Kenya currently living in the US.

-- 🔭 I’m currently working on ...
+## what I am working on
+- python basics
+- **knn**
+- scrapy

+## currently learning
+- html
+- css
+- scikit learn
-- 🌱 I’m currently learning ...
+- machine learning
+- How to create my profile in github using this [this page](https://www.aboutmonica.com/blog/how-to-create-a-github-profile-readme)

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...